yixuan-cute/notebook/C\C++/C.md

 &emsp;&emsp;A C program, whatever its size, consists of **functions** and **variables**.
 A function contains statements that specify the computing operations to be done, and variables store values used during the computation.

 &emsp;&emsp;Our example is a function named main.
-Normally we are at liberty to give functions whatever names we like, but "main" is special -- **our program begins executing at the beginning of main**.
-This means that every program must have a main somewhere. main will usually call other functions to help perform its job, some that we wrote an others from libraries that are provided for us.
+Normally we are at liberty to give functions whatever names we like, but "main" is special --- **our program begins executing at the beginning of main**.
+This means that every program must have a main somewhere. main will usually call other functions to help perform its job, some that we wrote, and others from libraries that are provided for us.

 &emsp;&emsp;One method of communicating data between functions is for the calling function to provide a list of values, called arguments, to the function it calls.
 The parentheses after the function name surround the argument list.
 In this example, main is defined to be a function that expects no arguments, which is indicated by the empty list `()`.

 &emsp;&emsp;The first line of the program: `#include <stdio.h>`, tells the compiler to include information about the standard input/output library; this line appears at the beginning of many C source files.

+&emsp;&emsp;The statemaents of a function are enclosed in braces `{ }`.
+The function **main** contains only one statement: `printf("hello, world\n");`.
+A function is call by naming it, followed by a parenthesized list of arguments, so this calls the function **printf** with the argument `"hello, world\n"`.

 &emsp;&emsp;

 ## 1.3

 # 2 Types, Operators and Expressions